How are Lasers Used to Remove Tattoos?

 Does Skin Color Affect the Ease of Tattoo Removal?

 Yes.
 Light skin is the easiest complexion for ink removal – requiring the fewest number of treatments – while dark skin requires more treatments.
 If the skin is too dark it may not be possible to completely remove the tattoo.
-In addition, dark skin is more likely associated with scarring or alteration in skin color after laser treatment, compared to light skin.
+In addition, dark skin is more likely associated with scarring or alteration in skin color after laser treatment, compared to lighter skin tones.